 A year-round program, school officers nationwide actively recruit and place candidates whom they believe will benefit most from Teen-Turn programming.
 As participants progress through school, they enter a vibrant alumnae network of young women in third level.

-Over 30 companies now host the summer work placements, while an additional 11 provide mentors for after school programs.
-In fact, Teen-Turn offers an average of one women-in-STEM mentor for every 2 participants, with established relationships with 150 company mentors as of 2018.
+Over 44 companies now host the summer work placements, while an additional 11 provide mentors for after school programs.
+In fact, Teen-Turn offers an average of one women-in-STEM mentor for every 2 participants, with established relationships with 150+ company mentors since 2018.

 This ‘Junior Cert to Job’ approach opens up significant opportunities for long-term impact, longitudinal studies and meaningful relationships between all participants; facilitated through e-newsletters, an online communications platform, and in-person events.